Potatson National Park: Fauna and flora

-The region of this park contains more than 20 percent of the country’s plant species, about one-third of its mammal and bird species and almost 100 endangered species, though it comprises only 0.7 percent of China's land area.
+The region of this park contains more than 20 percent of the country's plant species, about one-third of its mammal and bird species and almost 100 endangered species, though it comprises only 0.7 percent of China's land area.
 It is notably home to vulnerable Black-necked cranes, many rare and beautiful orchids, and Himalayan Yew, a coniferous tree whose extracts are a source of the anticancer drug, paclitaxel.

 Visitor information

-Bita Hai Lake at Potatson National Park.
+Bita Hai Lake at Potatso National Park.
 Photo taken from near the bus stop before starting the walk around the right side of the lake.